caoimheD/pp4shoppinglist/README.md

 - Edit list: As a site user I can edit my shopping lists so that I can make any necessary changes
 - Delete list: As a site user I can delete my lists so that I do not have to view lists that I no longer need

-There are other User Stories that would allow for more funcitonality of the website and provide a more interactive user experience, but that are not categorized as must-have.
+There are other User Stories that would allow for more functionality of the website and provide a more interactive user experience, but that are not categorized as must-have.
 These are:

 - Add item: As a user I can add items to lists so that I have all items I need (completed)
 - Delete item: As a user I can delete items so that lists do not contain items no longer needed (completed)